 As with any form of breast reconstruction, expect some degree of swelling, soreness, and bruising, especially at any incision or injection sites.
 In the weeks immediately following treatment, avoid any extreme movement, stress, or abrasion at incision and injection sites.

 You should expect similar soreness at the harvest site.
 All bruising and soreness should be gone after several months, but you should be able to return to normal activities in one to two weeks after receiving the treatment.
-Throughout your recovery period, be sure to follow any directions for postoperative care provided by your cosmetic surgeon.
+Throughout your recovery period, be sure to follow any directions for postoperative care provided by your reconstructive surgeon.

 Fat grafting for breast reconstruction is expected to provide results that last a lifetime.
 After recovering from the operation, patients meet with Dr. Hunsicker to determine the overall effectiveness of the treatment.